 Do you see yourself getting married with a glorious wedding in your home town, or are you after a foreign adventure?

 This should be one of the first questions you consider.

 The day is all about you, of course, but you also need to factor in how your guest (or guests) who live furthest away will be able to join your celebration.
 This is often overlooked in the early stages of wedding planning, only for you to realise down the line just how important this is to you when it happens.
 Our top advice here is to make sure you choose a destination your guests can get to.
 (At least the ones you really want to be there.)
 And read our DESTINATION WEDDING SURVIVAL GUIDE

 How do we plan the perfect guest list?

 This will give you more time to have some difficult conversations with those who are going to miss out.
 It may sound intuitive, but make sure that you don’t over invite – just in case no one drops out and there isn’t enough space!

-We’re going to get hitched abroad.
+We definitely want to get hitched abroad.
 What’s next?

-There may well be specific customs and laws about getting married that will be very different than if you were to marry in your home country.
-For example, each country will set its own rules about the exact legal document required for a wedding to be binding.
+There may well be specific customs and laws about getting married in your chosen destination that will be very different than if you were to marry in your home country.
+For example, each country will set its own rules about the exact legal documents and process required for a wedding to be binding.

-What type of wedding do we want?
+What type of destination wedding do we want?